sassoftware/esp-kubernetes/README.md

 * access to a Pivotal UAA server in a container
 * access to the **cf-uaac** Pivotal UAA command-line client to configure the UAA server

-#### Creating Your Own UAA Docker Container
+#### Creating Your Own UAA and UAAC Docker Containers
 The mutli-user deployment has been extensivly tested using the following sample docker images.
+These may be used for an initial deployment and testing.
 ```
 ghcr.io/skolodzieski/uaa           4.30.0              87630a19b52e        2 weeks ago         243MB
 ghcr.io/skolodzieski/uaac-01       latest              5272345571c5        7 months ago        221MB
 ```
-These images were created using the following Docker recipes.Download a recent UAA WAR file (such as cloudfoundry-identity-uaa-4.30.0.war) from any Maven repository and use the following Docker file:
+For compete transparancy the steps below outline exactly how these imges are created.
+Download a recent UAA WAR file (such as cloudfoundry-identity-uaa-4.30.0.war) from any Maven repository and use the following Dockerfile:

 ```
 FROM tomcat:8-jre8-alpine